ember-modifier/ember-modifier/README.md

 This function runs the first time when the element the modifier was applied to is inserted into the DOM, and it _autotracks_ while running.
-Any values that it accesses will be tracked, including the arguments it receives, and if any of them changes, the function will run again.
+Any values that it accesses will be tracked, including the arguments it receives, and if any of them changes, the function will run again.[^changes]

 The modifier can also optionally return a _destructor_.
 The destructor function will be run just before the next update, and when the element is being removed entirely.
 It should generally clean up the changes that the modifier made in the first place.

+[^changes]: As with autotracking in general, “changes” here actually means that the tracked property was set—even if it was set to the same value.
+This is because autotracking does not cache the *values* of properties, only the last time they changed.
+See [this blog post](https://v5.chriskrycho.com/journal/autotracking-elegant-dx-via-cutting-edge-cs/) for a deep dive on how it works!

 #### Generating a Functional Modifier